 From 2008-2009, Cirio toured with Trey McIntyre Project, performing throughout the United States and worldwide.
-She danced principal roles in McIntyre’s Reassuring Effects of Form, Poetry,and A Day in the Life, and originated roles in various new works by McIntyre.
+She danced principal roles in McIntyre's Reassuring Effects of Form and Poetry, and A Day in the Life, and originated roles in various new works by McIntyre.
 She returned to Boston Ballet for the 2009-2010 season and was named principal dancer in 2010.

 Cirio was named in Dance Magazine's first "On the Rise" feature article, and has been featured in additional articles in Dance Magazine, Dance Spirit Magazine, and on the cover of Pointe.
 She is sister to fellow Principal, Jeffrey Cirio.